diplomendstadium/mxlinux-autosetup/README.md

 ***This repo is still under construction, please do not use it!***

-This Bash script streamlines the initial setup of a fresh MX Linux installation by installing essential packages, applying system tweaks, and configuring your environment with just one command.
+This Bash script streamlines the initial setup of a fresh [MX Linux](https://mxlinux.org) installation with just one command.

 ## Features

+- installing updates
+- installing software (see script for list of installed software)
+- activate firewall
-- ...
+- small cleanup

 ## Quick Start